Jbleezy/BO2-Reimagined/README.md

 * 2000 health zombies
 * 0.5 second zombie spawn rate
 * Only sprinting zombies
-* Every player starts with 10000 points
+* Every player starts each round with at least 10000 points
 * Decreased stun time by enemy players from 0.75 seconds to 0.5 seconds
 * Players can be stunned by enemy players while already stunned
 * Points awarded for stunning enemy players that are damaged